compose-spec/compose-spec/02-model.md

 Some services require configuration data that is dependent on the runtime or platform.
 For this, the specification defines a dedicated concept: [Configs](08-configs.md).
 From a Service container point of view, Configs are comparable to Volumes, in that they are files mounted into the container.
 But the actual definition involves distinct platform resources and services, which are abstracted by this type.

-A [Secret](09-secrets.md) is a specific flavor of configuration data for sensitive data that SHOULD NOT be exposed without security considerations.
+A [Secret](09-secrets.md) is a specific flavor of configuration data for sensitive data that should not be exposed without security considerations.
 Secrets are made available to services as files mounted into their containers, but the platform-specific resources to provide sensitive data are specific enough to deserve a distinct concept and definition within the Compose specification.

 Distinction within Volumes, Configs and Secret allows implementations to offer a comparable abstraction at service level, but cover the specific configuration of adequate platform resources for well identified data usages.